lsbardel/python-stdnet/docs/source/model/models.rst

-The StdNet Object Relational Mapper presents a method of associating user-defined Python classes, referred as **models**, with :class:`stdnet.HashTable` structures in a :class:`stdnet.BackendDataServer`.
+The StdNet Object Relational Mapper presents a method of associating user-defined Python classes, referred as **models**, with data in a :class:`stdnet.BackendDataServer`.
-These python classes
-are referred as **models** and are subclasses of :class:`stdnet.orm.StdModel`.
+These python classes are subclasses of :class:`stdnet.orm.StdModel`.